pollen-robotics/reachy-2021-docs/content/VR/compatibility/pc-requirements.md

 toc: true
 ---

-In order to use the teleoperation application, your PC needs to support SteamVR and Virtual Reality.
+In order to use the teleoperation application, your PC needs to support Virtual Reality and SteamVR.
+It is required for the computer to run on Windows, to be powerful enough and equipped with a graphic card.

-The computer needs:
+The computer minimum requirements are the following:
-* to run on Windows (10 ?)
-* to be powerful and equipped with a graphic card
-  Recommendations:
-  * graphic card NVIDIA GTX 970, equivalent or upper
+* **Operating System:** Windows 10 (or Windows 7 SP1)
-  * Processor Intel i5 4590, equivalent or upper
+* **Processor:** Intel Core i5-4590/AMD FX 8350 equivalent or better
-  * 8Go RAM minimum
+* **Memory:** 8GB RAM
+* **Graphic card:** NVIDIA GeForce GTX 970, AMD Radeon R9 290 equivalent or better
+* **Network:** Broadband Internet connection.
+It is highly recommended for your PC to be **hard-wired** into your router using an **ethernet cable**.